nodejs/package-maintenance/docs/DEPRECATE-GUIDELINES.md

   - If you don't want to publish a modified copy under a different name, then consider using a tool like <https://github.com/ds300/patch-package>.
 - Consider becoming a maintainer for the package.
 How to do that is currently under discussions.
   - This working group has an active issue here https://github.com/nodejs/package-maintenance/issues/155
-  - The ultimate ownership rests upon npm and currently the dispute doc outlines the best course of action https://docs.npmjs.com/misc/disputes.html
+  - The ultimate ownership rests upon npm and currently the dispute doc outlines the best course of action https://docs.npmjs.com/policies/disputes.
 - Search for a maintained alternative that may meet your requirements better.
-- Please open an issue for the Node.js package-maintenance working group so that we may request for npm ownership in case someone's interested in maintaining the package.

 ### For Package Owners